 I am available to give storytelling performances to people of any age.
 Performances consist of a mixture of stories and music, adapted to the needs of the audience.

-In September 2013 I carried out a project called ‘Stories of Natural Scotland’, which involved walking 220 miles coast to coast across Scotland, camping wild and stopping in villages to share Scottish folklore.
-In May I will undertake a similar project entitled ‘the Global Citizen Tour’, this time walking from Fort William to Inverness along the Great Glen Way.
+In 2013 I carried out a project called ‘Stories of Natural Scotland’, which involved walking 220 miles coast to coast across Scotland, camping wild and stopping in villages to share Scottish folklore.

-In December 2013 I ran a project called ‘Stories of the Big Five’ which involved visiting inner-city schools in Edinburgh to share stories of Scotland’s ‘big five’ wild animals.
+I followed this in 2014 with a walking tour from Fort William to Inverness.
+Another project I ran in 2013 was ‘Stories of the Big Five’ which involved visiting inner-city schools in Edinburgh to share stories of Scotland’s big five wild animals.
 The project aimed to stimulate pupils’ interest in Scotland’s natural heritage and to showcase stories as a cruelty-free alternative to keeping wildlife in cages for educational purposes.